AFLplusplus/LibAFL-legacy/README.md

 // This is a fuzzing stage(mutations and stuff) so we use fuzzing_stage structure, there can be stages without mutation and mutators.

 stage->funcs.add_mutator_to_stage(stage, mutator);
-// We add the mutator, max mutators defined as MAX_STAGE_MUTATORS (10, can be changed)
+// We add the mutator
 ```

 7. Let's create a few cogs for the fuzzer, like engine and the fuzz_one.
 Engine is the central part of the fuzzer which holds everything else together.